Update 11 June 2022: The guide has been updated with an easier way to generate the

-Now, before you press the blue Commit to master button, you want to edit your
+Now, before you press the blue Commit to master button, you want to make sure that your

-.gitignore file.
-This file controls what is uploaded into the Git repository, and what is not.
-Unity keeps a lot of user-specific generated files that you don’t want to upload onto the repository, because they are updated every time you open the project, and they cannot be used by other users.
-So, you want to use
+.gitignore controls which files from your Unity project are uploaded onto the Git repository.
+Unity keeps a lot of user-specific generated files that you don’t want to upload onto the repository, because these files are:

-.gitignore file using a text editor, and replace its contents with the following:
+.gitignore file on a text editor like Notepad, and replace the contents with the following:

 To commit your project onto your repository, you will need to fill in the Summary field, then press the Commit to master button.
 After that, press the Publish to repository button on the top right.